Introduction

 Exhibition Venues

-The Orange County Museum of Art (OCMA) in Newport Beach, California serves as the primary venue for the California-Pacific Triennial.
+The Orange County Museum of Art (OCMA) in Costa Mesa, California serves as the primary venue for the California-Pacific Triennial.
 In 2022, OCMA moved to its new purpose-built facility at the Segerstrom Center for the Arts, designed by Pritzker Prize-winning architect Thom Mayne of Morphosis.
 This state-of-the-art building provides expanded gallery spaces particularly well-suited to the ambitious scale of the triennial.

 The museum's contemporary architecture reflects California's distinctive relationship with light, space, and landscape, creating dynamic exhibition environments for diverse artistic practices.
 With flexible gallery spaces, the venue accommodates a wide range of media including large-scale installations, digital works, performance, and traditional visual arts, allowing for a comprehensive presentation of contemporary Pacific Rim art.